A New Trump Rule Could Weaken A Civil Rights Era Housing Discrimination Law

 Rice says these types of Fair Housing Act cases go back more than 40 years.
 In 2015, the Supreme Court upheld the use of disparate impact while imposing some limitations.
 But many corporations and conservatives don't like this legal approach.

 "There are always going to be racially disproportionate results for any policy," says Roger Clegg, president of the Center for Equal Opportunity, a conservative think tank that focuses on civil rights issues.
 Clegg, who worked in the Justice Department in the Reagan and George H.W.
-Bush administrations, says these disparate impact cases are often unfair to defendents because the cases find discrimination where it's not actually happening.
+Bush administrations, says these disparate impact cases are often unfair to defendants because the cases find discrimination where it's not actually happening.

 "If you have a landlord who says, 'I'm not going to rent to people with a history of violent crime,' " he says.
 "The fact that that has a racially disproportionate result does not make it discrimination."